 Potential for and pathway to scale: GIF wants to support ideas that scale up.
 There are many potential paths to scale, including:

 Researchers are not necessarily expected to be the agents who scale up an innovation.
 However, research questions should be framed so that the answers inform decisions about whether and how to scale up the innovation.
-At the pilot stage, applicants should be able to specify one or more potential pathways to scale, but GIF recognizes that there may be considerable uncertainty at this stage.
-At the Test & Transition stage, GIF expects applicants to specify potential pathways to scale, and more favorably views applicants with progress towards securing support from partners for scaling the innovation, should it test successfully.
+At the pilot stage, applicants should be able to specify one or more potential pathways to scale, but GIF recognises that there may be considerable uncertainty at this stage.
+At the Test & Transition stage, GIF expects applicants to specify potential pathways to scale, and more favourably views applicants with progress towards securing support from partners for scaling the innovation, should it test successfully.

-Team: The quality of the team is an important criterion for selection.
+The quality of the team is an important criterion for selection.
 Teams should be able to demonstrate strong knowledge of the problems they are addressing and an understanding of the setting in which the innovation will be tested.
 GIF encourages applications from women and from researchers and organisations based in developing countries.

 Measuring success and sharing lessons learned.
 GIF is interested in assessing the causal impact of innovations on outcomes closely related to people’s well-being.
 GIF is also keenly interested in cost-effectiveness.
 GIF looks for a commitment to share results and lessons.
 While GIF’s research goal is improving people’s lives, not publication for its own sake, GIF encourages publication of results in academic journals where appropriate.

-No basic or laboratory research: GIF doesn’t support theoretical research or laboratory based research.
+No basic or laboratory research.
+GIF doesn’t support theoretical research or laboratory-based research.